 Registered Providers: Loans to, and bonds issued by, guaranteed by, or secured on the assets of Registered Providers of Social Housing (Housing Associations).
-These bodies are tightly regulated by and, as providers of public services, retain the likelihood of receiving government support if needed.
+These bodies are tightly regulated by

 Pooled Funds: These funds have the advantage of providing wide diversification of investment risks, coupled with the services of a professional fund manager in return for a fee.
 Short-term Money Market Funds that offer same-day/2-day liquidity and very low volatility (LVNAV funds) may be used as an alternative to instant access bank accounts.
 Pooled funds whose value changes with market prices and/or have a notice period could be used for longer investment periods.
 Bond, equity and property funds can offer enhanced returns over the longer term but are more volatile in the short term.
 These allow diversification into asset classes other than cash without the need to own and manage the underlying investments.
 Because Property funds have no defined maturity date and can be deemed capital expenditure, the Authority will seek guidance on the status of any fund it may consider using.
 The performance and continued suitability of any Fund will be monitored regularly.
+19